-Source address validation is necessary in order to detect and reject spoofed packets at the IP layer in the network, and contributes to the overall security of IP networks.
+Source address validation is necessary in order to detect and reject IP spoofed packets in the network, and contributes to the overall security of IP networks.
 This draft deals with the subset of such validation done by the network based on observed traffic and policy.
 Such source address validation techniques enable detection and rejection of many spoofed packets, and also implicitly provide some assurances that the source address in an IP packet is legitimately assigned to the system that generated the packet.